REGENERATIVE FOOD SYSTEM PLANNING FOR GOWANUS DISTRICT & NEW YORK CITY FOODSHED

 REGENERATIVE CITY ASSESSMENT & GRID DESIGN FOR SAN FRANCISCO

-Regensia’s Joshua Foss has been contracted to lead a first-of-its-kind regenerative city assessment and district grid design for San Francisco.
+Regensia’s Joshua Foss was contracted to lead a first-of-its-kind regenerative city assessment and district grid design for San Francisco.
 The study helped define regenerative urbanism and introduced its unique value proposition for the city.
-It included an overview of path-breaking global precedents, and utilized Regensia’s REVATM platform to benchmark and assess the regenerative potential of Central SoMa (a 230-acre district adjacent to downtown) as a local test case.
+It included an overview of path-breaking global precedents, and utilized Regensia’s Regenerative Cities AssessmentTM tool to benchmark and assess the regenerative potential of Central SoMa (a 230-acre district adjacent to downtown) as a local test case.
 Building on the assessment, Regensia and ZGF Architects developed a Proposal for Central SoMa to envision it as fully regenerative.
 The Proposal featured a customized Integrated Utility Hub (IUH), Integrated Utility System (IUS), and public realm improvements.
 Associated cost-benefit analysis determined that a 10% investment could yield regenerative levels of performance, while generating $2B+ of additional public benefits for the district.
 It was suggested that this value could be captured through new community-based coordination and governance models.

 INTEGRATED UTILITY SYSTEM DESIGN FOR TRANSIT-ORIENTED DISTRICT IN MINNEAPOLIS